-Because we were on a customised private tour with Buffalo Tours, we had a long-tail boat all to ourselves.
+Because we were on a customized private tour with Buffalo Tours, we had a long-tail boat all to ourselves.

 We motored along the river, past Wat Arun (currently under restoration), and many other temples and famous Bangkok landmarks.

-It was early in the boat trip, but already we found it to be a really interesting tour.
+It was early on the boat trip, but already we found it to be a really interesting tour.